quasarframework/quasar-testing/packages/unit-jest/README.md

 #### Testing portal-based components

-Portal-based component (eg. QMenu, QDialog, etc) require a `body` tag where to attach themselves which unluckily `vue-jest` doesn't provide.
+Portal-based component (eg. QMenu, QDialog, etc) require a `body` so that they can attach themselves to the document.

+Vue Test Utils provides a DOMWrapper that allows you to mount the document body, and access the document for testing purposes.
+The example provided in `MyDialog.spec.js` demonstrates how this can be implemented.

-While we search for a way to workaround this (if possible), the recommended way of testing these components with Jest is to abstract them into their own component and test them in isolation.
+However, if this does not work for your specific use case, the recommended way of testing these components with Jest is to abstract them into their own component and test them in isolation.

 Note that, if you end up trying to test interactions between multiple components, you are probably trying to test an e2e/integration scenario using a unit testing tool.
 Take a look to our Cypress AE instead: it supports proper Component Testing since version `4.0.0-beta.7` and may be what you're searching for.

 #### Mock i18n